The best hotels in Suchitoto

 On arrival: walk straight to Parque Central, have a coffee at the café facing the church, and orient yourself.
 Suchitoto's magic is in wandering without a specific agenda.
 The town is small enough that you'll discover everything in 30 minutes of walking.

-Suchitoto's best neighborhoods
+Suchitoto's best hotel regions

 Suchitoto is a small colonial town of 13,000 people.
 Everything is within walking distance.
 The lake is 2km downhill.